xamantra/momentum/docs/momentum.md

 <hr>

-- `resetAll(...)` - Reset all controllers and their models.
+- `.resetAll(...)` - Reset all controllers and their models.
 This will set all the models back to their initial values.
   ```dart
     @override
     Widget build(BuildContext context) {